Concourse Lake Native Plant Park

 Concourse Lake is a stormwater reservoir in Fairmount Park, Philadelphia.
 It is located off Belmont Avenue, within a five minute drive from either the Schuylkill Expressway or the West River Drive, and a fifteen minute drive from center city.
 It lies midway between the Please Touch Museum and the Mann Center for the Performing Arts on the Avenue of the Republic, .3 of a mile from each, and 1.4 miles from the Philadelphia Zoo.

 The lake is part of the Park’s Centennial District, the 236 acres where ten million people celebrated the nation’s hundredth anniversary in 1876.
 The Centennial landscape was dotted with pavilions and exhibition halls touting the accomplishments of the nation, the skills of its artisans and scientists, the unique character and resources of the various states, and the lure of foreign nations.
-Housing the double Corliss engine which brought steam energy to the area, the mammoth Machinery Hall, 1402 feet long, rested on the seven and half acres now occupied by the Concourse Lake reservoir.
+Housing the double Corliss engine which brought steam energy to the area, the mammoth Machinery Hall stretched over 13 acres now occupied by the lake and park.

 HELPING PHILADELPHIA ACHIEVE ITS GOALS: